 Understanding Dropbox's Unusual Options Activity

-Shares of Dropbox (NASDAQ:DBX) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $30.8.
+On Thursday, shares of Dropbox (NASDAQ:DBX) saw unusual options activity.
+After the option alert, the stock price moved up to $32.07.

 - Option Type: SWEEP